shyu216/shyu-resume/README.md

 - **Bilingual Vibes** ✌️ – Switch between Chinese (Simplified & Traditional) and English effortlessly
 - **PDF-Ready Layout** 📄 – Perfect A4 formatting with smart pagination – no more broken pages!
 - **Mobile-Friendly** 📱 – Looks fabulous on both desktop and mobile devices
-- **Theme Customization** 🎨 – Red theme with tons of customizable options to match your style
+- **Theme Customization** 🎨 – 8 color palettes, 5 background styles, 5 PDF styles, and 2 font families to match your style
 - **Easy Content Management** 📝 – All your text lives in the organized `content` folder – just edit and go!
 - **JD-Tailored** 🤖 – Tailor your Summary based on the job description so your resume gets noticed
 - **Project Filter** 🎯 – Dynamically shows only the most relevant projects for each job type
 - **One-Click PDF Export** 🖨️ – Generate beautifully formatted PDFs with a single click
+- **Dark Mode Support** 🌙 – Comfortable viewing experience in both light and dark themes
+- **Job Profile Switching** 💼 – Instantly switch between SWE, SRE, AI/MR profiles with tailored content

 ## 🚀 Let's Get You Started